LisaR103/2024-Bioinformatics-Course/Module2_Summaries/Module2.3_Databases.md

 > A teacher may teach 0 or more classes, but a class (one lesson at one time) is only taught by one teacher.

 one-to-many relationship *cannot* be represented in a single table:

-- if we have a table called `teacher`, we would need several columns for the classes (`class1`,`class2`, etc.)
+If we have a table called `teacher`, we would need several columns for the classes (`class1`,`class2`, etc.)
 - we don't know how many columns we might need at max
 - we have a lot of emtpy fields

 -> not a good solution

-- if we have a table called `class` the information about `teacher` (name, room, email etc.) is repeated many times
+If we have a table called `class` the information about `teacher` (name, room, email etc.) is repeated many times
 - there is a lot of redundant data -> redundancy has to be minimized as much as possible

 > Solution: two tables!
 > - a table `teacher` with `teacherID` as primary key (parent table/one-end)